Li-Wanhua/AMS/Data_Preparation/skeleton/README.md

 # Generate Skeleton Data

 We use pose estimation to get the skeleton data from RGB data.
-The Pose Estimation Method that we used is RMPE.[RMPE paper](https://arxiv.org/abs/1612.00137)
+The Pose Estimation Method that we used is RMPE.
+[RMPE paper](https://arxiv.org/abs/1612.00137)

 ----
 ## File Description